riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

 ## 13 Roadmap
-The stages in which the project is carried out can be seen in the roadmap below.
+The stages in which the proposed system will be implememented can be seen in the roadmap below.

 ![](Roadmap.png)
 <p style="text-align: center;">Figure 13.1: Roadmap</p>